|Website:||Click to visit|

 |Program Structure:||Direct enrollment|

-The Università Bocconi -Yale College Economics Exchange Program gives Yale undergraduate Economics majors the opportunity to spend a semester or a full academic year at Bocconi, while a small number of Bocconi graduate students will spend a year at Yale.
-This exchange has been established in recognition of the value of having students of many nationalities study together, and to encourage undergraduate Economics majors at Yale to consider the rewards of spending a semester taking courses towards the major at an excellent institution abroad.
+The Università Bocconi -Yale College Economics Exchange Program gives Yale undergraduate Economics majors the opportunity to spend a semester or a full year at Bocconi, while a small number of Bocconi graduate students will spend a year at Yale.

 This program is open to Yale undergraduate economics majors only.
 Knowledge of Italian is not required.
+Students must be juniors at time of enrollment.
 Applicants must speak with the DUS of Economics prior to applying for this program.

-To earn 4 general Yale credits, students must enroll in five Bocconi courses for a total of 30 ECTS credits.
+To earn 4 general Yale credits, students must enroll in five Bocconi courses for a total of 30 ECTS credits and receive the Italian grade of 21 in all courses.
 Yale cannot grant credit for courses in disciplines (such as businees or law) that do not exist here at the undergrdaite level.
 Credit toward the Economics major is awarded at the discretion of the DUS.
+Please see the Economics department's website for guidance on outside credit toward the major.
 Students will select their Bocconi courses in consultation with the DUS of Economics.
 For a full list of courses at Bocconi offered in English, see the Bocconi website.

 Bocconi International Student Desk